jsaintro/publicnotes/3dprinting/Z-Probe Inductive.md.md

          Ex. -0.40
     6. This number represents the distance *below* the nozzle tip that the sensor triggered
 5. Calculate z offest + fudge factor of -0.08??.
 (Ex -0.30 + -0.08 = -0.38)
+6. 5.
+Calculate z offest + fudge factor of -0.30??.
+(Ex -0.10 + -0.30 = -0.40)
     the more negative the closer the extruder is to the build plate
     Note: We do the negative because the probe is triggering below the nozzle tip (Always the case with a static probe)
-6. Temporarily set the new z offset
+7. Temporarily set the new z offset

          M851 Z-0.40

-7. Run a test print (Something with a big flat bottom surface)
+8. Run a test print (Something with a big flat bottom surface)
-8. Cancel after the 1st layer is put down (Or sooner if it's obviously not going to stick)
+9. Cancel after the 1st layer is put down (Or sooner if it's obviously not going to stick)
-9. Raize Z by 10mm (To get your extruder out of the way)
+10. Raize Z by 10mm (To get your extruder out of the way)
-10. Set the bed temp to your preset (So you'll be ready for the next run
+11. Set the bed temp to your preset (So you'll be ready for the next run
-11. Remove the 1st layer and inspect the bottom
+12. Remove the 1st layer and inspect the bottom
    * You should have COMPLETE coverage on the 1st layer no gaps
    * Layer should be completely fused (doesn't separate along extrusion lines when pulled)
    * It's better to over be a little over extruded on the 1st layer then under extruded